spec-dev/allo/guides/Contract-Groups.md

 * Chain id — The chain id associated with the new contract addresses
 * Contract addresses — The deployment addresses of the contracts you wish to add
-* Group name — The full name of the contract group
+* Group name — The full name of the contract group (with namespace)
-* Path to ABI — The ABI of the contracts you are adding
+* Path to ABI — The ABI for the group

 #### Example: `allo.ProjectRegistry`

 https://github.com/spec-dev/allo/assets/6496306/260114f8-9dbe-48a0-86cb-c5d9d841d68a

-## Factory contract groups
+## Adding contracts to a group dynamically (factory groups)

 Many protocols implement a factory pattern with at least one of their contracts.
 To account for this, Spec has a way of dynamically adding new contracts to an existing group, on-the-fly.
 Currently, this is done within a Live Object event handler, using a class method called `addContractToGroup`.